-The study check is a compulsory component of the enrolment procedure for all prospective first-year students with Dutch preparatory education.
-The study check is compulsory for the following full-time programmes with an English curriculum.
+The study check is a compulsory component of the enrolment procedure for all full-time degree programmes at the AUAS.

 For more information, see Studying with a disability.